Skip to main menu Skip to main content Skip to footer

 What is the Recovery Like After the Surgery?

+The first thing you need to know after having LASIK is you cannot drive yourself home.
+Make sure you have a friend or a family member that can get you home safely.
 Once home, you’ll probably be exhausted, so the best thing you can do is rest.
 If your surgeon gives you eye shields, wear these while you’re sleeping to keep from rubbing your eyes or bumping them in your sleep.

 The First Week After Surgery